Huertix/BowlingScoreManager/README.txt

 Phase 2: Define the tests for each step in phase 1;

-Phase 3: Coding the resolution based in pass the test previously defined.
+Phase 3: Code based in test succesful.

-Phase 4: Debuging to achive the resolution, refactoring and improve the code.
+Phase 4: Debuge to achieve the resolution, refactoring and improving the code.

 I have defined two classes + the main class which is the entry point.